M. Ajmal

-Mohammad Ajmal Qadri (popularly known as Ajmal) (17 May 1910 – 19 June 1988) was best known for his role as Kaido in classic Pakistani Punjabi film Heer Ranjha (1970 film).
+Mohammad Ajmal Qadri (popularly known as Ajmal) (17 May 1910 – 19 June 1988) was a British-Indian-born Pakistani actor, best known for his role as Kaido in classic Pakistani Punjabi film Heer Ranjha (1970 film).

-This film had super-hit music by music director Khwaja Khurshid Anwar and film song lyrics by Ahmad Rahi.
-He played the same role in the previously made film Heer (1955 film) in Pakistan which was directed by the veteran film director Nazir Ahmed Khan.
+This film had super-hit music by music director Khwaja Khurshid Anwar and song lyrics by Ahmad Rahi.
+Qadri played the same role in the previously made film Heer (1955 film) in Pakistan which was directed by the veteran film director Nazir Ahmed Khan.